thanhdt-vietmap/vietmap-compose/docs/docs/getting-started.md

     Web support is not yet at feature parity with Android and iOS.
 Check the [status table](index.md#status) for more info.

-For Web, you'll additionally need to add the MapLibre CSS to your page.
+For Web, you'll additionally need to add the VietMap CSS to your page.
 The easiest way to do this is via the CDN:

 ```kotlin title="index.html"